First-Peoples-Cultural-Council/fv-web-ui/docker/README.md

 ## Prerequisites

 1. You must have Docker installed and running with at least 4GB of memory allocated to docker (preferrably more), as well as git installed.
 Docker can be downloaded from [this link](https://docs.docker.com/install/) and git can be downloaded from [this link](https://git-scm.com/downloads).

-You will also need the following dependencies:
+If you are planning on building the back-end from source, you will also need the following dependencies:

    - Java 8 JDK (jdk 1.8.0_xxx [openjdk recommended](https://openjdk.java.net/install/))
      - Don't forget to set JAVA_HOME to the path to the JDK install